phbergsmann/ai-on-rosa-workshop/README.md

-# OpenShift AI + Azure AI Workshop = Better together...
+# OpenShift AI + Amazon Bedrock Workshop = Better together...
 An end-2-end solution for all your AI needs!
-Join us for an exciting workshop where we explore the powerful combination of OpenShift AI and Azure AI—showing how they truly are better together!
+Join us for an exciting workshop where we explore the powerful combination of OpenShift AI and Amazon Bedrock—showing how they truly are better together!
 This hands-on session is designed specifically to work off an use-case (insurance), providing participants with guided labs and practical exercises to help uncover and implement AI-driven solutions.

 # Transforming Claims Processing for Maximum Efficiency!
 Get ready to dive into the future of insurance with Parasol, an innovative company using AI to supercharge the efficiency of claim processing!
 We're harnessing cutting-edge models and technologies to revolutionize how things are done.